-CNR is a riser card specification to replace the AMR (Audio/Modem Riser) that supports V.90 analog modem, multi-channel audio, and phone-line based networking.
-Owing to CPU computing power getting stronger, the digital processing job can be implemented in main chipset and share CPU power.
-The analogy conversion (CODEC) circuit requires a different and separate circuit design, which is put on CNR card.
-This motherboard implements sound CODEC on board (can be disabled in BIOS), but reserve CNR slot for the option of modem function.
-Note that you can still use PCI modem card.
+AMR is a riser card that supports sound or modem function.
+Due to the reason that CPU computing power is getting increasingly stronger, the digital processing job can be implemented in main chipset and share CPU power.
+The analog conversion (CODEC) circuit requires a different and separate circuit design, which is put on AMR card.
+This motherboard implements sound CODEC on board (can be disabled by JP12), but reserve AMR slot for the option of modem function.
+Please note that you can still use PCI modem card.